Well worth a peek

-The museum is housed in the splendid old Chiang Mai courthouse building, which has received a full make-over inside and out and is located in leafy grounds on Phrapokklao Road opposite the Three Kings monument in the city’s budding museum district.
+The small and compact museum is well laid out, with interesting exhibits accompanied by clear and well translated explainers.
+Housed in the splendid old Chiang Mai courthouse building, which has received a full make-over inside and out, the museum is centrally located in leafy grounds on Phrapokklao Road opposite the Three Kings monument.
+You could easily spend an hour or so here exploring.

-It's more of an exhibition than a museum and there aren’t really too many old artifacts as such, but rather a series of dioramas of aspects of Lanna life: religion, culture, history, costumes and so on (Lanna being the name of the old North Thai kingdom based at Chiang Mai), interspersed with sample relics.
+It's perhaps more of an exhibition than a museum as such, as there aren’t too many old artefacts on display, but rather a series of dioramas demonstrating aspects of Lanna life—Lanna being the name of the old northern Thai kingdom based around Chiang Mai.
+These include religious, cultural and historical aspects of life during the Lanna period, interspersed with sample relics.

-This sort of thing can come across as rather twee, but it’s well done here and complements the written explanations, which are plentiful and comprehensible.
-Anyway for many it’s less stuffy than looking at endless rows of old pots in glass cases and as with the other museums in town, it makes it very child friendly, so it’s a good spot to take the family.
+This sort of thing can come across as rather twee, but the displays are executed well and complement the written explanations, which are plentiful and comprehensible.
+The many wax dummies in Lanna costumes are less stuffy than looking at endless rows of old pots in glass cases, and does make the collection more approachable for kids—this museum is a good spot to take the family.